Amirofcodes/node-pro-mobile/Docs/updated-node-pro-mobile-documentation.md

-# NODE-PRO Mobile Project Documentation
+# NODE-PRO Project Documentation

 ## Project Overview

-NODE-PRO Mobile is an extension of the original NODE-PRO web application, designed to provide a mobile interface for managing articles and users.
-The project combines a React Native frontend with a Node.js backend, utilizing a microservices architecture and real-time WebSocket communication.
+NODE-PRO is a comprehensive application for managing articles and inventory.
+It consists of a Node.js backend and two frontend applications: a web interface built with vanilla JavaScript, and a mobile app developed using React Native.
+The project utilizes a microservices architecture and implements real-time updates via WebSockets for seamless synchronization across platforms.

 ## Current Project State

 ### Backend Development

 1. **Server Setup**:

    - Implemented Express.js server with proper middleware configuration.
    - Integrated WebSocket for real-time updates.
    - Implemented CORS handling for cross-origin requests.

 2. **Database Connection**:

    - Set up MongoDB connection with error handling and logging.
    - Implemented connection pooling for improved performance.

 3. **Authentication**:

    - Implemented JWT-based authentication.
    - Created routes for user registration and login.
    - Developed middleware for protecting routes.

 4. **Article Management**:

    - Implemented CRUD operations for articles.
    - Added search functionality for articles.
    - Integrated image upload and processing for articles.

 5. **Real-time Updates**:

    - Implemented WebSocket server for real-time communication.
    - Set up broadcasting for article updates, creations, and deletions.